carbon-language/carbon-lang/llvm/docs/LangRef.rst

 :ref:`floating-point <t_floating>` or :ref:`vector <t_vector>`
 of floating-point values.

 The second argument specifies, which tests to perform.
-It is an integer value, each bit in which specifies floating-point class:
+It must be a compile-time integer constant, each bit in which specifies floating-point class:

 +-------+----------------------+
 | Bit # | floating-point class |